turing-knowledge-graphs/meet-ups/agenda-10th-meetup.md

 [Emine Yilmaz](https://sites.google.com/site/emineyilmaz/), University College London

-13:30:-14:15 &ensp; Short Presentations from members (10min + 5 QA) - TBC (some talks may be moved to the poster session)
+13:30:-14:15 &ensp; Short Presentations from members (5min + 2 QA)

+- Emile van Krieken, The University of Edinburgh: **GRAPES: Learning to Sample Graphs for Scalable Graph Neural Networks**
 - Xiaoxue Shen, The Alan Turing Institute:	**A structured knowledge graph for digital twins for structural dynamic systems**
+- Antonio Vergari, The University of Edinburgh: **How to Turn your Knowledge Graph Embeddings into Generative Models**
 - Nikolai  Kazantsev, University of Cambridge:	**Knowledge Graphs that Design Demand-driven Collaborations**
+- Edoardo Ponti, The University of Edinburgh: **Adaptive tokenization and memory (knowledge) in foundation models**
 - Seyed Amir Hosseini Beghaeiraveri, The University of Edinburgh: **ShEx-to-Datalog: Optimizing Validation, Subsetting, and Reasoning over RDF**